Darxo/Hardened/README.md

 This section can be skipped by any regular user.
 It is only meant as an overview about the extend of new functions and members added by this mod

+- Add `faction::HD_getHighestUIBanner()` for getting the UI banner of the owner of the faction, if there is one, or that of the faction otherwise
+- Add `character_background::HD_getNamePlural()` for getting the `getNameOnly` in a simple auto-generated plural form
+- Have every faction start as undiscovered when starting a new scenario
+- Add `location::getFactions()` for returning an array of all factionIDs, who this location belongs to.
+This is similar to the settlements::getFactions() function
+- Add `injury::HD_isAffectedByInjuries(_properties)` which combines all injury immunity checks and returns true or false
 - Add `skill::HD_getAllTargets()` which returns an array of all tiles that can be currently targeted by that skill
 - Add `HD_UsableInZoneOfControl = true` member for `skill.nut` which can be set to `false` to make an active skill unusable while engaged in melee and adding boilerplate tooltips for that
 - Add `actor::HD_isInZoneOfControl()` which returns `true`, if that actor is currently engaged in melee